This article has been checked for horticultural accuracy by Oliver Parsons.

 Hydrangea serrata 'Mount Aso'

-Hydrangeas do best in moist soil, so if your soil is light, bulk it up with moisture-retaining organic matter such as well rotted manure or compost before planting.
+Hydrangeas do best in fairly moist soil, so if your soil is light, bulk it up with moisture-retaining organic matter such as well-rotted manure or compost before planting.
 Water the plant well an hour or so before you plant it.
 Never plant a hydrangea deeper than it was in its original pot.
 Water in well.
-Mulch after planting, ideally with leaf mould; alternatively use well-rotted manure or compost.
+Mulch after planting, ideally with leaf mould; alternatively, use well-rotted manure or compost.
 Keep the plant well watered throughout its first spring and summer.

 When planting climbing hydrangeas, train them initially onto galvanised wires.
-After a season of growth they'll make their own way as they have self-clinging roots.
+After a season of growth they'll make their own way as they have self-clinging aerial roots on their stems.

-Watch Monty Don's guide to planting lacecap hydrangeas, in this clip from Gardeners' World:
+Watch Monty Don explain how to grow lacecap hydrangeas, in this clip from Gardeners' World:

 Where to buy hydrangeas online

-2. Water with rainwater to keep hydrangeas blue.
+2. Water hydrangeas with rainwater to help keep the flowerheads blue.

-3. Hydrangeas do best in moist soil and can wilt in hot weather, so keep well-watered during hot spells in summer.
+3. Hydrangeas do best in moist soil and can wilt in hot weather, so be ready to give extra water during hot spells in summer, especially if they are in full sun.

-4. Mulch hydrangeas every year in spring, with leaf mould, well-rotted manure, or compost.
-They don't need feeding, as this encourages leafy growth at the expense of flowers.
+4. Mulch hydrangeas every year in spring with leaf mould, well-rotted manure or compost.
+Otherwise, it's usually best to avoid feeding them, as this encourages leafy growth at the expense of flowers.

-5. You can change the colour of the flowers on lace cap and mophead hydrangeas and Hydrangea serrata from pink to blue by feeding with a fertiliser low in phosphorous and high in potassium.
+5. You can change the colour of the flowers on lacecap and mophead hydrangeas, and Hydrangea serrata from pink to blue by feeding with a fertiliser low in phosphorus and high in potassium.

 6. You can grow your plant in a pot of peat-free ericaceous compost and water with rainwater to keep the flowers blue.